deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 :py:attr:`~mrsimulator.simulator.ConfigSimulator.number_of_sidebands`
 where ``sim`` is a simulator object.
 The default value is 64 and is sufficient for most cases.

-In certain circumstances,
-especially when the anisotropy is large or the rotor spin frequency is low, 64 sidebands might not be sufficient.
+In certain circumstances, especially when the anisotropy is large or the rotor spin frequency is low, 64 sidebands might not be sufficient.

 .. skip: next

 .. plot::
  :context: close-figs
  :caption: Inaccurate simulation resulting from computing low number of sidebands.

-    from mrsimulator import Simulator, SpinSystem, Site
-    from mrsimulator.method.lib import BlochDecaySpectrum
-    from mrsimulator.method import SpectralDimension
-    from mrsimulator.spin_system.tensors import SymmetricTensor
+ from mrsimulator import Simulator, SpinSystem, Site from mrsimulator.method.lib import BlochDecaySpectrum from mrsimulator.method import SpectralDimension from mrsimulator.spin_system.tensors import SymmetricTensor

  # create a site with a large anisotropy of 100 ppm
  Si29_site = Site(isotope="29Si", shielding_symmetric=SymmetricTensor(zeta=100, eta=0.2))
  Si29_sys = SpinSystem(sites=[Si29_site])

  # create a method with a low rotor frequency of 200 Hz
  method = BlochDecaySpectrum(
  channels=["29Si"],
  rotor_frequency=200,
  spectral_dimensions=[SpectralDimension(count=1024, spectral_width=25000)],
  )

  sim = Simulator(spin_systems=[Si29_sys], methods=[method])
  sim.run()

  # plot the dataset using the method defined above
  plot(sim.methods[0].simulation)

 Looking at the spinning sideband patterns, we see an abrupt termination of the sideband amplitudes at the edges.
 This inaccurate simulation arises from evaluating a small number of sidebands relative to the given anisotropy.
 Increasing the number of sidebands to 90 should resolve the issue.

 .. skip: next

 .. plot::
  :context: close-figs
  :caption: Accurate simulation after increasing number of sidebands computed.

  # sim already holds our spin systems and methods; no need to reconstruct
  # set number of sidebands to 90
  sim.config.number_of_sidebands = 90
  sim.run()
  plot(sim.methods[0].simulation)

-Conversely, 64 sidebands might be redundant, in which case the number of sidebands can be reduced.
+Conversely, 64 sidebands might be redundant, so the number of sidebands can be reduced.
 Reducing the number of sidebands will significantly improve performance, which might save computation time when used in iterative algorithms, such as least-squares minimization.